Empirezero/Empirezero/README.md

 ###

 <p align="left">I'm Dancan Ngugi, a driven Full Stack Developer with experience creating cutting-edge web and mobile applications.
-I'm based in Nairobi, Kenya .
-I have been working across the entire stack from building robust backends with Laravel, Node.js/Express, Django, and Python to creating responsive, user-friendly frontends with React and contemporary CSS.
+I'm based in Nairobi, Kenya.
+I have been working across the entire stack, from building robust backends with Laravel, Node.js/Express, Django, and Python, to creating responsive, user-friendly frontends with React and modern CSS.
 Additionally, I use Flutter to create cross-platform mobile apps and manage deployments using my expanding DevOps expertise.
-I take great satisfaction in transforming concepts into practical digital solutions and writing clear, scalable code.
-I'm actively looking for freelance opportunities and open source collaboration, and i'm currently expanding into cloud and AI/ML.</p>
+I take great satisfaction in transforming concepts into practical digital solutions and writing clean, scalable code.
+I'm actively looking for freelance opportunities and open source collaboration, and I'm currently expanding into Cloud and AI/ML.</p>

 ###